The-Ossuary/bookish-waffle/README.md

 # The Ossuary

-The Ossuary is a collaborative, occult-inspired NFT ritual platform.
-Perform on-chain rituals, create and mutate NFTs, and shape the living lore of a crypt-city built on sacrifice and creativity.
+**The Ossuary** is a next-generation web3 game: a collaborative, occult-inspired ritual platform where players use blockchain-powered rituals to create, mutate, and interact with NFTs.
+Shape the living lore of a crypt-city built on sacrifice, creativity, and community storytelling—all fully on-chain.

 ---